 For example, we'll designate the best guaranteed line item as Line Item A.

-Ad Manager creates a temporary CPM for Line Item A. This value can be thought of as an opportunity cost based the line item's progress and Ad Exchange historical bid data, to optimize publisher revenue.
+Ad Manager creates a temporary CPM for Line Item A. This value can be thought of as an opportunity cost based on the line item's progress and Ad Exchange historical bid data, to optimize publisher revenue.
 In general, the lower a line item’s Satisfaction Index (SI) (that is, the more behind schedule it is), the higher the temporary CPM that’s passed to Ad Exchange.
-Dynamic allocation uses this temporary CPM value to allow Line Item A to compete against eligible Ad Exchange and remnant line items in Step 2, competing with other sources.
+Dynamic allocation uses this temporary CPM value to allow Line Item A to compete against eligible Ad Exchange and remnant line items in Step 5.

 Lower-priority remnant line items and Ad Exchange line items do not compete when either of the following are eligible to serve: a Sponsorship line item with a goal of 100% or a combination of Sponsorship line items at the same priority with goals that add up to greater than or equal to 100%.
 Similarly, Ad Manager may prevent lower-priority remnant and Ad Exchange line items from competing if Line Item A is a guaranteed line item that is at risk of not delivering in full (for instance, if Line Item A is far behind schedule).